 Black Crappie is a popular game fish located throughout North America in rivers, lakes and shallow waterways among vegetation, bushes or other cover.
-Effective fishing techniques include fly fishing, bait casting and drift fishing using bait and lures.
+Effective fishing techniques include vertical jigging, bait casting and drift fishing with bait and lures.

 Habitat: Lake, Pond